Lane Thomas Player Props: Nationals vs. Padres

 Lane Thomas At The Plate

-- Among qualified hitters in MLB action, he ranks 15th in batting average, 62nd in on-base percentage, and 25th in slugging.
+- Among qualified hitters in MLB play, he ranks 20th in batting average, 65th in on-base percentage, and 26th in slugging.

-- Thomas enters this game on a 10-game hitting streak.
-During his last outings, he's hitting .368 with two homers.

-- Thomas has reached base via a hit in 58 games this year (of 73 played), and had multiple hits in 21 of those games.
+- In 78.4% of his 74 games this season, Thomas has picked up at least one hit.
+He's also had 21 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.